YangYuqi317/PRIS-CV_FGVCLib/docs/en/tutorials/tutorial1_apis.md

 - Returns:

-    `transforms.Compose`: The transforms.Compose object in Pytorch.
+    `PyTorch transforms.Compose`: The transforms.Compose object in Pytorch.

 **build_dataset**: Build a dataloader for training or evaluation.
 - Args: